malotfi29/Note-App/README.md

 # React + Vite
 This is a simple application for work with notes. you can add notes and also remove,check and sort them.
-It doesn't need database and works with a simple state. you just need to type "npm run dev" in terminal
+It doesn't need database and works with a simple state. you just need to type "npm i" then "npm run dev" in terminal

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.